hdayakar/pug-scss-boilerplate/README.md

 `gulp --version`
 ![gulp --version](docs/images/docs-gulp-version-command.png "gulp --version")

-Ensure the output matches the screenshot below or you might need to restart the steps in this guide.
+Ensure the output matches the screenshot below.

 ### Install the dependencies
 Run this command in the package directory to install all modules listed as dependencies in package.json